 An inter-programme British Contemporary Theatre Project.
 Students will direct a fully-realised play in collaboration with European Theatre Arts BA performers, designers, lighting designers and technical arts students.

 Module 5: Independent Research Project

-The final module facilitates the creation of an original piece of work; it is a practical articulation of your practice.
+An independent original piece of work; a creative articulation of your practice.
 The module is designed as the culmination of the programme as a whole, with the view to implementing the working methodologies and practices that have been assimilated and acquired.

 MFA Course Structure

 The MFA Contemporary Directing Practice is a two-year vocational programme.
 It provides director-training for those wanting an advanced practice-based course alongside rigorous academic study at postgraduate level to underpin and develop their work as directors for stage and screen.